vintagepc/MK404/README.md

 # Getting Started:

-To get stared, clone the MK3Sim repo. the 3rdParty/simavr folder may be empty, you will need to cd into the MK3Sim checkout and run `git submodule init` and `git submodule update` from within it to pull down the correct simavr dependency.
+To get stared, clone the MK404 repo. the 3rdParty/simavr folder may be empty, you will need to `cd` into the checkout and run `git submodule init` and `git submodule update` from within it to pull down the correct simavr dependency.
 This should also initialize the `tinyobjloader` and `TCLAP` dependencies.

 This is now a `cmake` project and independent of simAVR.
 You can follow normal cmake procedures, using your favourite IDE (or with cmake-gui).
 The SimAVR submodule will be built automatically and taken care of for you.

 You will need to use a fairly recent version of GCC/G++ (I use 7.4.0).
 Older versions from the 4.8 era may not support some of the syntax used.

 Windows is not officially supported/maintained but current status (as of May 2020) is that you can build and execute the program using Cygwin with the appropriate dependencies.
+You will need to change some of the SimAVR code as described in http://fabricesalvaire.github.io/simavr/gitorious-get-started.html to get it to compile.
+SimAVR depends on libelf, freeglut, GL, GLEW, bintools, SDL-audio, and pthread.

 ### Command line arguments:
 - Current arguments can be viewed with the -h flag, should this README become outdated.